 Our Business Model

-The seasonal campaign products are complemented by our fixed assortment consisting of around 800 products that are relevant across seasons and that our customers should always be able to find in the store.
-Our products, both campaign and fixed assortment, are mainly offered at affordable round price points.
+The seasonal campaign products are complemented by our fixed assortment consisting of around 1,000 products that are relevant across seasons.

 While the continuous work with product selection, innovation and development is mainly carried out internally, production is outsourced to external suppliers who commit to our Supplier Code of Conduct and our quality and ethical policies, while working under our supervision.

 All products go through our product safety process, which coupled with our test programme ensures that quality and compliance requirements are met.

 In order to ensure an optimal product execution in stores, we have established a cross-functional sales and operations planning process.

 This process monitors the full supply chain status and alerts in due time in case of any discrepancies in targets or planning.

 In 2019 we opened less stores than in previous years and focused on consolidating our store network and functions and also strengthening the backbone of our business to prepare for solid growth in the future.

 Our stores are leased to minimise upfront investments and are located in high-footfall locations on high streets and in popular shopping malls.
 The typical size is between 150 and 250 m2 of selling space.
 The store appears open and light, laid out in a maze, simple to navigate, enabling the customer to seek inspiration and discover the full range of products as they go along, while the friendly, recognisable music creates a welcoming atmosphere.